 The church of St. Edith is an edifice of stone, in the Decorated style, consisting of chancel, nave, north transept, south porch, and a low tower at the west end containing 3 bells; the church was repaired about 1845 and thoroughly restored in 1883 by Mr Butterfield, architect, at a cost of £1,100, and affords sittings for 90 persons.
 The register dates from the year 1559.
-The living is a rectory, net income £218, including 57 acres of glebe and residence, in the gift of C. E. N. Charrington esq. of Frensham Hill, Surrey and held since 1901 by the Rev. Cecil Vincent Goddard M.A., of Brasenose College, Oxford.
+The living is a rectory, net income £220, including 57 acres of glebe and residence, in the gift of C. E. N. Charrington esq. of Frensham Hill, Surrey and held since 1901 by the Rev. Cecil Vincent Goddard M.A., of Brasenose College, Oxford.
+The charity, amounting to £2 13s.
+8d. yearly, to be distributed amongst the poor in blankets, was left by Miss Selina Elizabeth Honey.

-Charles Penruddocke, Esq. of Compton Park, who is lord of the manor of Baverstock and the trustees of the late J. H. Leech, esq. of Hurdcott, are the principal landowners.
+Charles Penruddocke, esq. of Compton Park, who is lord of the manor of Baverstock and Richard Charles Baker esq. of Hurdcott, are the principal landowners.
 The soil is clay, green sand and chalk; subsoil, chalk.
 The chief crops are wheat, barley and turnips.
-Acreage, including Hurdcott, 834; rateable value, £1,212; the population in 1901 was 56 in the civil and 112 in the ecclesiastical parish.
+Acreage, including Hurdcott, 834; rateable value, £1,258; the population in 1901 was 56 in the civil and 112 in the ecclesiastical parish.

-Hurcott (or Hurdcott) is a hamlet 1 mile south-east, and contains Hurdcott House, the residence of Mrs Leech, a large mansion, built about 1631, and in 1708 transferred to the Pitts family; it was restored and very much enlarged in 1809, and again in 1901, and from the terrace a considerable view is afforded of the river Nadder, which flows through the extensive and well-wooded park.
+Hurcott (or Hurdcott) is a hamlet 1 mile south-east, and contains Hurdcott House, the residence of Richard Charles Baker esq., a large mansion, built about 1631, and in 1708 transferred to the Pitts family; it was restored and very much enlarged in 1809, and again in 1901, and from the terrace a considerable view is afforded of the river Nadder, which flows through the extensive and well-wooded park.